sonicretro/SonLVL/SonLVL/bin/Release/readme.txt

 A: Decrease index of selected chunk.
 Z: Increase index of selected chunk.
 +: Resize the level.
 May not be available, depending on the game being edited.
-Use the 'Chunks' tab in the tool window to select a chunk.
+Use the list on the right to select a chunk.